hundeboll/grind/README.markdown

 This prints out the process of downloading the file list from Drive, and gives you a report on the work needed to be done.
 There is also a debug flag available, which will spam you with files and folders :)

-If you only want to know what `grive` intends to do, run it with the resolve-only flag:
+If you only want to know what `grind` intends to do, run it with the resolve-only flag:

 ```
-$ python grive.py --verbose --resolve-only ~/Drive
+$ python grind.py --verbose --resolve-only ~/Drive

 2014-01-19 10:05:33,283 ./grind.py INFO: resolving drive files (0 files received)
 2014-01-19 10:05:43,914 ./grind.py INFO: resolving drive files (1000 files received)